ElenaScholz/xView2SiameseUNet/README.md

 │           ├── checkpoints/
 │           ├── logfiles/

-The precalculated class counts and weights are stored under
+The precalculated class counts and weights are stored in the users home directory

 ├── experiments/
 │   ├── precalculations/